admin-iqdata/tmp/README.md

-## iqdata-android-sdk
+## IQData SDK

-An Android SDK for iqdata.
+An Android SDK for IQData.
 This library helps you send analytics/usage/whatever data from your Android app to [insert what the app do].
 This guide explains how to integrate it to your application.

 ### Table of Contents
 - [Requirements](#requirements)